jimmysmits/CloudNotes/Preparation-Exam.md

 Right now we need to Configure Variables, because we used AWS provider, we need to configure the AWS credentials (Also we can configure using Vault)

-For the last, we need to configure a Queue Plan, this allow us to execute a `Terraform plan` after this complete, we can Confirm & Apply
+For the last, we need to configure a _Queue Plan_, this allow us to execute a `terraform plan` after this complete, we can Confirm & Apply

 > **Note** The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.
 When using full remote operations, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.